taborzbislaw/FatSegmentation/README.md

 g++ -o Step1_maskCTImage Step1_maskCTImage.cpp -lm -lpthread -lX11 -O3

-Launch: ./Step1_maskCTImage.cpp 1004244319.dcm.raw
+Launch: ./Step1_maskCTImage 1004244319.dcm.raw

 The executable returns a masked file raw mask_1004244319.dcm.raw

 In the second step, we apply an algorithm (described in I. Kucybała, Z. Tabor, S. Ciuk, R. Chrzan, A. Urbanik, W. Wojciechowski: A fast graph-based algorithm for automated segmentation of subcutaneous and visceral adipose tissue in 3D abdominal computed tomography images.
 Biocybernetics and Biomedical Engineering 2020, 40: 729-739) for subcutaneous fat detection to the mask_1004244319.dcm.raw image.

 The code for the algorithm can be found in Step2_findFatComponents.cpp.
-Compilation for linux to an executable "sciezki": g++ -o Step2_findFatComponents Step2_findFatComponents.cpp -lm -lpthread -lX11 -O3
+Compilation for linux to an executable "Step2_findFatComponents": g++ -o Step2_findFatComponents Step2_findFatComponents.cpp -lm -lpthread -lX11 -O3

 Launch: